-Screech!
 Angela Gossow in full form and going strong, like an angry cheetah.
-Expertly delivering Melodic Death Metal at its best really is the specialty of Arch Enemy.
-And it just blasts you out of your reverie into paying attention of what is going on in your earphones.
+Expert delivery of Melodic Death Metal at its best really is the specialty of Arch Enemy.
+And it just blasts you out of your reverie into paying attention to what is going on in your earphones.

 Second, there seems to be style confusion and Khaos Legions somewhat moves away from the Melodeath scheme in a way.
 Almost reminding me of the stuff we get to hear from the Black Metal scene.
 And I only mean the distorted sound and screechy vocals, not the mindset nor deeds nor direction or equally distorted beliefs.
 And this has in all probability contributed a lot to much of the hate mail these guys have been getting.

 Frankly, Bloodstained Cross, Under Black Flags we March (stellar this one – the only track that really deserves this label), and No Gods, No Master are really very good.

 Yesterday is Dead and Gone at the very beginning of the album is already plagued by the same disease that the second half of the album suffers from.
 But this track really improves later as it chugs towards the end.

 The rest is – as I mentioned before – a mixed bag of tastes, looks and feels.
 The most remarkable is Cult of Chaos.
 If you can survive the first minute of confused mayhem, that is.
 They could probably have elevated some of that stuff a bit more by adjusting their tune a little better, but for some reason, they did not.

 In essence, Khaos Legions is still Arch Enemy as we know it, but not the best performance they ever had.
 It is a pity that so much of their material seems to be ill-presented.
 And thus its real value remains hidden from the majority of the listeners.
 Based on this, the outcry was substantial from the fan community and I am glad the band heeded the advice for their follow-on album.